shivangp76/sioyek/docs/configs/right_click_context_menu.md

-related_commands: add_highlight add_freetext_bookmark show_context_menu
+related_commands: show_context_menu

-related_configs:
+related_configs: context_menu_items

+type: bool

 demo_code:

 for_configs:

 doc_body:
 Show a context menu when user right clicks on annotations/overview.
-The commands displayed in this context menu can be configured using @conf(context_menu_items*) commands.
+The commands displayed in this context menu can be configured using @config(context_menu_items) commands.